kosi-libs/Kodein/README.md

 #### Tagged bindings

-All bindings can be tagged to allow you to bind different instance of the same type:
+All bindings can be tagged to allow you to bind different instances of the same type:

 ```kotlin
 bind<Dice>() with provider { RandomDice(6) }